Want to know some critical things you need to know about exercise? Keep reading.

 Establish your goals and plan your exercises well

-Your goals must be specific, measureable, attainable, relevant, and time bound.
+Your goals must be specific, measurable, attainable, relevant, and time bound.
 You have to take into account your doctor’s recommendations, as well.

 Example of short term goals